leto/ramit-briefcase/outline.md

 procedures in Perl 6.
 For instance, a Perl 6 grammar can be defined once and then every call to a stored procedure can see if it parses in that grammar.

-### Jitterbug : Continuous integration system for Git
-This continuous integration system currently runs test suites and emails on build failures.
-It currently knows how to run tests for Perl 5, Perl 6, Ruby, Parrot and Makefile-based projects.
-Running Python and Javascript test suites are planned features.
-Currently Jitterbug drops in as a post-receive hook on Github, but it can also be used with pure-Git.

 ### Math::GSL
 This CPAN modules allows access to the GNU Scientific Library, written in C, from Perl 5.
 This allows scientists and researchers to access the thousands of scientific computing